net-lisias-kspu/ShipManifest/Accessing-Ship-Manifest.md

 Access in Flight.

-From Flight, a different icon will appear.
+From Flight, a different icon will appear (third from left).

 ![](http://i.imgur.com/GoBn8eb.png)